 Corporate Sustainability Reporting Directive (CSRD) - A European Union regulation aimed at enhancing sustainability reporting by companies.
 It expands on existing reporting requirements and is set to replace the existing Non-Financial Reporting Directive (NFRD).
 CSRD mandates that certain large companies must disclose information on environmental, social, and governance (ESG) aspects in their annual reports, ensuring greater transparency and consistency in sustainability reporting across the EU.
 Learn more

-US Securities and Exchange (SEC) climate disclosure rule - A regulatory initiative designed to improve climate-related reporting by public companies.
+US Securities and Exchange (SEC) climate disclosure rule - Designed to improve climate-related reporting by public companies.
 It requires these companies to disclose information about the impact of climate change on their businesses, including risks, opportunities, and the steps they are taking to address these issues.
 The rule aims to enhance transparency and provide investors with consistent and meaningful information to make informed investment decisions while addressing the growing importance of climate-related issues in financial markets.
 Learn more

 International Sustainability Standards Board (ISSB) - The ISSB Standards empower companies and investors to lay a consistent groundwork for disclosing sustainability information in the global financial arena.
 This framework can be augmented by regional prerequisites to bolster the global foundation.
 Numerous countries across the globe have expressed their intent to adopt this new standard.
 Learn more

 Carbon Pricing: Some regions have implemented carbon pricing mechanisms, such as carbon taxes or cap-and-trade systems, to encourage businesses to reduce their carbon emissions.
-Several jurisdictions have implemented or are considering carbon pricing mechanisms to reduce greenhouse gas emissions.
-These can include carbon taxes or cap-and-trade systems.
+For example, the EU’s Emissions Trading System (ETS), Canada’s Carbon Tax, or the U.S. IRA incentives.
 Learn more

 Alliance for Water Stewardship (AWS) Standard - A global framework for organisations to responsibly manage and protect water resources.
 It sets out a structured approach for assessing and addressing water-related risks and opportunities.
 The AWS Standard helps companies and communities in improving water management by focusing on sustainability, social responsibility, and economic viability.
 It emphasises collaborative efforts among stakeholders to achieve sustainable water use and promotes transparency and accountability in water stewardship practices.
 Learn more